-Both substances are drugs that can seriously impair or alter your mental state, so the utmost care and caution should be taken when using codeine or alcohol.
+Both substances are central nervous system depressants that can seriously impair or alter your mental state, so the utmost care and caution should be taken when using codeine or alcohol.
 Because of their potential for negative interactions, they should never be taken together.

-What are the Side Effects of Codeine and Alcohol?
+What Are the Risks of Codeine and Alcohol?

 - Lightheaded feelings